BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 A *Recipient* entity serves two purposes.
 First, it is a place to store user profile information.
 For this use case, however, because you probably already have user profile information stored in a *Users* table, you may not need to pass meaningful information in the *data* argument above.
 Second, a *Recipient* entity acts as a folder for each user's *Recipient Account* entities as discussed under [Using a recipientId](#using-a-recipientid) below.

-Eventually, your service will be able to use the *senderId* to create *Sender Account* entities, too:
+Eventually, your service will also be able to use the *senderId* to create *Sender Account* entities:

 <div style="margin-top:24px;margin-bottom:24px!important;"><img src="https://raw.githubusercontent.com/hagenhaus/readyremit-images/master/readyremit-pseudocode-beta-3.png" height=125 loading="lazy"></div>